ArfatulAsif/Competitive-Programming-TopicWise-Personal-Notes/FLOW/README.md

 - **RC of a edge $\textbf{e}$ in reverse direction from $\textbf{v}$ to $\textbf{u}$:**
   $\Delta f(\textbf{v}, \textbf{u}) = f(\textbf{e})$
-  (This is the flow of the edge in forward direction. why? explained below)
+  (This is the flow of the edge in forward direction. why do we consider edges in reverse direction? explained below)

 **Residual Capacity of a path from source to destination:**